TraekWells/personal-site/content/projects/the-book-shelf.md

 ## Results

 I'm extremely happy with how this turned out in the end.
 It took a bit longer than I expected but I'm proud of this one.
-There was nothing more satisying than typing in `firebase deploy` and watching the progress bars fill up.
+There was nothing more satisfying than typing in `firebase deploy` and watching the progress bars fill up.
 The design could use some polishing but done is better than perfect.

 The amount of confidence this project gave me is invaluable.
 I learned a ton about building a fairly large project from scratch and the complexities of passing data as `props` from one Vue component to another.